 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

 The content listed below is non-accessible for the following reasons:

 The Autism & Uni toolkit has been provided to us for free as part of a European Commission funded project to improve information and support for autistic students on the condition that we retain the design and structure of the website, which has been piloted with autistic students.

 We are therefore unable to fix the minor issues with contrast errors (WCAG AA 1.4.3) and headings (WCAG AAA 2.4.10).
 We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
 We will make another assessment when we review this site in August 2023.

 Content that’s not within the scope of the accessibility regulations

 This section covers issues that we do not need to fix right now.
 The law calls these exemptions.
 There is nothing to include here.

 Preparation of this accessibility statement

-This website was last tested on 29th July 2020.
-The test was carried out by Falmouth Exeter Plus using the Blackboard Ally tool to inspect all 8 documents and 14 pages.
-Additional checks were carried out using the WAVE extension.
+This website was last tested on 13th November 2022.
+The test was carried out by Falmouth Exeter Plus using the Blackboard Ally tool.
+Additional checks were carried out using the WAVE and Accessibility Insights extensions.